 If you are going for a tank top, opt for thicker straps or a halter neck.
 Avoid super skinny spaghetti straps because they will highlight your shoulders and make them appear broader.

 Again, these are not hard and fast rules.
 So don’t limit yourself forever to never wearing horizontal stripes or never wearing a strapless dress.
-Instead start with these tips, and then as your fashion knowledge and your confidence grows, you can expand past them.
+Instead, start with these tips, and then as your fashion knowledge and your confidence grow, you can expand past them.

 But I don’t have a good relationship with clothes: how to improve your fashion mindset

 Ok, so fashion.
 You probably waft and wane from loving fashion to loathing it.
 The visuals you present to the world, no matter what type of person you are inside, actually matter.
-We can’t help it, as much as we are trying to be judgement-free, evolved people our brains make assumptions on a person based on what they look like.
+We can’t help it, as much as we are trying to be judgment-free, evolved people our brains make assumptions about a person based on what they look like.

 I am talking about your fashion mindset.
-I’m sure you’ve head the old adage “dress for the job you want”, which is why we go into job interviews looking put together and professional.
+I’m sure you’ve heard the old adage “dress for the job you want”, which is why we go into job interviews looking put together and professional.

-And why we look at women who spent $100 on their outfit, and can view them as more sophisticated than a woman who spent 10,000 on hers.
+This is also why we look at women who spent $100 on their outfits and can view them as more sophisticated than a woman who spent 10,000 on hers.
 As long as the first outfit looks sophisticated and stylish, the dollar amount has nothing to do with how we are evaluated.

-I have a whole post on how to look expensive no matter you budget, you can find it here.
+I have a whole post on how to look expensive no matter your budget, you can find it here.